vijaysrini-1982/Bootcamp26nov2024/New.md

 ## WESCO International, a leading distributor of electrical, industrial, and communications products, operates in a highly competitive and complex supply chain environment.
 The company serves a broad range of customers, including utilities, industrial plants, contractors, and government organizations.
 Managing a vast network of suppliers, warehouses, and customers requires efficient logistics, inventory management, and order fulfillment processes.

+ * Who are the founders of the company?
+   - George Westinghouse - Founded Wesco in 1922

+* Current Board of Directors
+  - John J. Engel – chairman, President & CEO of WESCO International
+  - Matthew J. Espe – Operating Partner of Advent International
+  - Bobby J. Griffin – Former President, International Operations of Ryder System, Inc.
+  - John K. Morgan – Former Chairman, President & CEO of Zep, Inc.[26]
+  - Steven A. Raymund – Former Chairman & CEO of Tech Data Corporation
+  - James L. Singleton – Chairman & CEO of Cürex Group Holdings, LLC.[27]
+  - Easwaran Sundaram – Executive VP and Chief Digital & Technology Officer of JetBlue Airways Corporation
+  - Lynn M. Utter – Principal and Chief Talent Officer, Atlas Holdings[28][29]
+  - Laura K. Thompson – Former Executive Vice President of The Goodyear Tire & Rubber Company.[30]

+* How did the idea for the company (or project) come about?
-Wesco International, Inc ,Wesco incorporated and started investing in digital transformation and AI  from past 3.5 years .
+  Wesco incorporated and started investing in digital transformation and AI  from past 3.5 years .
-Richard Masulis is the  Digital Transformation Business Leader

-Current CEO is John Engel  and it was Founded by  George Westinghouse in 1922

-Wesco intiated AI and digital tansformation due to continous issues with quality and maintence .
-In order to effectively handle  issues releated to quality and maintence , wesco  intiatied predctive analysis in  AI it  which helped them to predect quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides predicting about decisions we can make .
+  Richard Masulis is the  Digital Transformation Business Leader Wesco intiated AI and digital tansformation due to continous issues with quality and maintence .
+In order to effectively    handle  issues releated to quality and maintence , wesco  intiatied predctive analysis in  AI it  which helped them to      predict quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides         predicting about decisions we can make .
 Co-poilot mode - where in AI provides inputs and we decide about the decision .

 large amount data AI can analyse and give feedback . yeild and loss production addressed . energy used to make a product .